Akashi366/hello-developer/README.md

-# hello-world
+# hello-developer
-My first repository

-This is the first time I'm usig github and it's just great !!!
+My new developer website in C#.